Lime tree in culture: Germanic mythology

 The linden was also a highly symbolic and hallowed tree to the Germanic peoples in their native pre-Christian Germanic mythology.

 Originally, local communities assembled not only to celebrate and dance under a linden tree, but to hold their judicial thing meetings there in order to restore justice and peace.
 It was believed that the tree would help unearth the truth.
 Thus the tree became associated with jurisprudence even after Christianization, such as in the case of the Gerichtslinde, and verdicts in rural Germany were frequently returned sub tilia (Unter der linden) until the Age of Enlightenment.

 In the Nibelungenlied, a medieval German work ultimately based on oral tradition recounting events amongst the Germanic tribes in the 5th and 6th centuries, Siegfried gains his invulnerability by bathing in the blood of a dragon.
 While he did so, a single linden leaf sticks to him, leaving a spot on his body untouched by the blood and he thus has a single point of vulnerability.

 The most notable street in Berlin, Germany, is called Unter den Linden, named after the trees lining the avenue.
 It leads from the center of Berlin to Potsdam, the country residence of the Prussian kings.

-In German folklore, the linden tree is the "tree of lovers."
-The well-known Middle High German poem Under der linden by Walter von der Vogelweide (c.
+In German folklore, the linden tree is the "tree of lovers".
+The well-known Middle High German poem Under der linden by Walther von der Vogelweide (c.
 1200) describes a tryst between a maid and a knight under a linden tree.
+Commentary on the folk song "Liebesprobe" states, "The linden tree plays a key role in these songs; at eventide, the lovers caress in its shade, it is their favourite tree, and perhaps for the reason that the linden leaf has the shape of a human heart."

-Hohenlinden (translated as "High linden") is a community in the upper Bavarian district of Ebersberg in which the Battle of Hohenlinden took place; Thomas Campbell wrote the poem Hohenlinden about said battle.
+Hohenlinden (translated as "High linden") is a community in the upper Bavarian district of Ebersberg in which the Battle of Hohenlinden took place; Thomas Campbell wrote the poem "Hohenlinden" about said battle.